dadorner-msft/activationws/README.md

 [Requirements](#requirements) | [Installation and Usage](#installation-and-usage) | [FAQ](#faq) | [Contribution](#contributions-are-welcome) | [Code of Conduct](#code-of-conduct)

 ## How does ActivationWs work?
-ActivationWs made up of two components: an ASP.NET web service and a PowerShell script to install the MAK and activate the product.
+ActivationWs is made up of two components: an ASP.NET web service and a PowerShell script to install the MAK and activate the product.

 The following illustration shows a simplified version of the MAK deployment and product activation process: